What does a unit stills photographer actually do?

 Won’t your camera make noises during filming?

 DSLR’s do inherently make a slapping sound when fired.
-I use a specialist piece of equipment called a 'camera blimp' which silences the noise from the camera.
+I use a mirrorless cameras that completely eliminates the noise of the slapping or “clicking” sound when shooting.

 I want to upload photos on twitter/instagram/a blog constantly throughout production; can you work to such tight turnarounds?